This week in our ongoing Meet the Maker series, we’re excited to introduce you to Holli of Humble Suds.

 LBC: How would you describe what you create?

-Holli: Humble Suds is a line of chemical-free household cleaners powered by nature!
+Holli: Humble Suds is a line of chemical-free, simple and organic household cleaners powered by nature!
 Our natural and organic products are formulated with essential oil blends that are designed to naturally clean and disinfect.
 They safely and effectively replace over a dozen chemical cleaners found in the average home!
 We make it possible (and easy) to have an amazingly clean and fresh home without the dangerous fumes and chemical residues.

 LBC: When you first got started, how did you envision your business would be defined?